 Who is at risk for colorectal cancer?

-Conditions associated with colorectal cancer
+What conditions are associated with colorectal cancer?

 - Inflammatory bowel disease: Ulcerative colitis and Crohn's colitis are conditions in which the lining of the colon becomes inflamed.
 People with these conditions, when present for more than seven years and affecting a large portion of the colon, are at greater risk for developing colorectal cancer.